vpayno/exercism-workspace/go/all-your-base/allyourbase-doc.md

 func ConvertFromBase10(outputBase int, inputNum int) []int
 ```

-ConvertFromBase10 returns a base x number\.
-It didn't make sense to pass the functions an int slice so I'm hiding that part of the algorithm in the function\.
+ConvertFromBase10 returns a base x number.
+It didn't make sense to pass the functions an int slice so I'm hiding that part of the algorithm in the function.

 <details><summary>Example</summary>
 <p>